 Learn how to decorate an entryway with these simple tips and tricks.
 This space sets the tone of your home, so lets make it beautiful!

 Entry, foyer, entryway, front room- whatever you call the entrance of your home!
 Let’s decorate it!
-The entryway sets the tone or vibe of your home and is usually the first space your guests will see.
-This space doesn’t have to be purely decorative either, I share a few sneaky ways to add some function to this space too!
+The entryway sets the tone or vibe of your home and is usually the first space you and your guests see.
+However, this space doesn’t have to be purely decorative either, I share a few sneaky ways to add some function to your entry too!
 So let’s make sure we are using your home’s entryway to it’s fullest potential!

 This Post is all about How to Decorate an Entryway!!